structurizr/java/docs/extracting-components.md

 ## Purpose

-The purpose of the component finder is to find components in your codebase.
-Since every codebase is different (i.e. code structure, naming conventions, frameworks used, etc), different pluggable component finder strategies allow you to customize how components are found.
+The purpose of the [component finder](https://github.com/structurizr/java/blob/master/structurizr-core/src/com/structurizr/componentfinder/ComponentFinder.java) is to find components in your codebase.
+Since every codebase is different (i.e. code structure, naming conventions, frameworks used, etc), different pluggable component finder strategies allow you to customize the rules that you use to find components.
+Some example rules that you might use to find components include:

+- All classes where the name ends with ```Component```.
+- All classes where the name ends with ```Controller```.
+- All classes that are annotated with the Spring ```@Repository``` annotation.
+- All classes that inherit from ```AbstractComponent```.
+- etc

 ## Basic usage